 - What contributions will you expect of them?
 Rent, chores, shopping?

 - What contributions will they expect of you?
 What are you going to pay for on your child’s behalf?
 Are you going to provide food and shelter only or is cable TV, clubbing costs and car insurance going to be included as well.
 Make sure that both you and your kids are clear on this.

 - What is their plan for becoming independent again?
 Will they go back to school?
 Change their career?
 Save enough to buy a home?
-In short, what is the reason for the move and what are they doing to improve their own situation?
+In short, what is the reason for the move and how are they going to improve their own situation?

 - Who will do the cooking and cleaning?

-- Do you have any restrictions on having your child’s guest over?
+- Do you have any restrictions on having your child’s guests over?

 To make sure there are no misunderstandings down the road, I strongly suggest that you have a written agreement that both you and your children sign that spell out these rules.

 This may sound crazy, but just to make sure they are telling you the truth about their financial situation, you might want them to run their credit score and hand you a copy.

 Don’t make your kids feel guilty but let them know what you are giving up (if anything) by this new living arrangement.
 Will the added food costs make it harder to reach your own financial goals?
 Will you have to give up your free time to shuttle them around or watch your grandchildren?
 Be honest about it.
 If you try to pretend there isn’t any problem with the new situation and there really is, you might build up a resentment which will bubble up the wrong time.